Produce 101: Herbs

 Fresh Flavor at your Fingertips

 To really up your food waste game, make sure to use the stems.
 While not as pretty as the leaves, herb stems are packed with essential oils and aroma, so you can chop them fine and use them in a dish.
 You can use them to infuse a sauce, and they’re great in infused oils and vinegars.
 Using the stems will help stretch that food cost dollar out a lot longer.
-Some herbs stems are tender, some are woody–so make sure to chop them finely to make them palatable.
+Some herbs stems are tender, and some are woody–so make sure to chop them finely to make them palatable.
 Rosemary stems may be too woody to be palatable no matter how fine you chop them for example.

 Produce 101: Herbs & the Difference Between Herbs and Spices